 You can purchase vanilla paste at gourmet food and kitchen stores like Williams Sonoma and Sur la Table, or make it easy on yourself and just add a bottle to your next Amazon order.

 Lastly, if you find cream cheese frosting to be too sweet or rich for your taste, add a splash of lemon juice.
 It won’t add much pronounced lemon flavor, but the acidity will cut through and balance the richness.

-Powdered sugar is a must here.
+Powdered sugar is a must for frosting.
 No other sugar will produce a smooth texture.
 It’s also completely necessary to sift the powdered sugar after measuring it, and before adding it into the mixing bowl.
 This will ensure no pesky lumps and clumps ruin the smoothness of your frosting.
 If you don’t have any on hand, check out my quick hack for making your own powdered sugar in 5 minutes.

 An electric mixer, either hand-held or standing, makes quick and easy work of creating a light and fluffy frosting.
 Actually, because this recipe doesn’t make a huge amount of frosting, a hand mixer in a deep medium bowl does the trick perfectly.